Version 2.5.2 (2013-12-11/2015-03-21/2018-08-26); 710 pages A5 ebook ISBN 978-0-9701684-5-0;

 After the theoretical first part, this book is substantially didactic.
 It explains things like how to denote a musical structure without specialist jargon, how to use intertextual techniques and reception tests, how to describe voice, and how to identify which aspect of the music has which connotations for which reasons, etc. It also provides simple explanations of music's parameters of expression and of how they can be heard to produce meaning.
 Examples are drawn from a wide variety of musical repertoires.

 I hope that those who tend to avoid 'the music' in discourse about music will, 'having read the book' (Beatles, 1967), engage with it instead.
 Since their 'non-muso' competence has certainly influenced my view of what music studies ought to become, I am convinced that my fellow 'musos' will also find food for thought in these pages.

 If you've been using writings like Introductory Notes to the Semiotics of Music (1997) or Towards a Musical Sign Typology (1991), please be aware that this book entirely replaces those old texts with better explanations, more substantive conceptualisation and more suggestions for practical application.
-Most of the book consists of ideas and procedures that I've never previously had time to write up in any coherent form.
+Much of the book consists of ideas and procedures that I've never previously had time to write up in any coherent form.
 Most of those ideas and procedures derive from teaching experience, but some I've had to develop more or less from scratch in order to sort out some central problems in discourse about music (e.g. the sections on emotion, affect, feeling, mood and metaphor in Chapter 2 and the whole of Chapters 11 and 12 on the two main aspects of musical 'form').